For up to date information on Coronavirus from the government, NHS and other organisations, please see the links below:

 Use of the parks

-Whilst some restrictions on park usage have been lifted, The Parks Trust would like to remind everyone to please stay safe in the parks and follow the latest Government guidelines.
-Please find their latest updates below;
+The Parks Trust would like to remind everyone to please stay safe in the parks and follow the latest Government guidelines.

-From Saturday, 4th July, The Parks Trust play areas and outdoor gym equipment will reopen in accordance with Government guidelines.
+From Saturday, 4th July, The Parks Trust play areas and outdoor gym equipment reopened in accordance with Government guidelines.
 If you decide to use the equipment, please ensure you are following the guidance and restrictions in place.

 OTHER LOCAL ORGANISATIONS